lovisgod/smart_doc/docs/UseCases/other-payment-methods.md

 // import com.interswitchng.smartpos.shared.models.transaction.CardLessPaymentInfo

-// First you need to list allowed banks and choose the bank you want.
-// to list banks, use this method..
-IswHandler().loadbanks()

-// After listing banks and choosing bank, you need to get the virtual account details the customer need to send it to.
+//you need to get the virtual account details the customer need to send it to.
 IswHandler().loadVirtualAccountDetails(request: CardLessPaymentRequest)

 // use checkpayment to check if the user had made the payment using any of the payment methods.